 Music is universal, but it’s also personal.
 You might have a favorite song you’d like to start singing with your grandchildren.
 Maybe you want to start with a song passed down to you by your parents or your grandparents.

-If you’re trying to pick a song from this list, consider choosing the “Itsy Bitsy Spider” to start out.
+If you’re trying to pick a song from this list, consider choosing the “Itsy Bitsy Spider” to start.
 Why?
 Because it’s short and involves some fingerplay gestures that you can do standing up or sitting down, and it’s catchy.
 Start with this one, and you’ll probably have your grandchild chanting, “Again!
 Again!”

 Whatever song you pick to start singing with your grandchild, you’ll be making priceless memories that will stay with them forever.